vcaitite/heuristics-and-metaheuristics/README.md

 1. TP1 - Implementation of constructive heuristics for the Traveling Salesman Problem (TSP).
 Methods:
-  - Nearest Neighbor
+  - Nearest Neighbor;
-  - Cheapest Insertion
+  - Cheapest Insertion;
-  - Nearest Insertion
+  - Nearest Insertion;
-  - Farthest Insertion
+  - Farthest Insertion.

+2. TP2 - Implementation of the Variable Neighborhood Descent (VND) Algorithm applied on the Traveling Salesman Problem (TSP).
+The local search algorithms used were:
+  - Swap;
+  - 2-Opt;
+  - 3-Opt.